rainbow954/streamly-spark-examples/streamly-kafka-cassandra-logstash-es/README.md

 ### 8. Submit your application
  - Open the Processing tab in the Streamly dashboard
  - Click on Add Application.
 A new application is created with name: `No Name`.
- - Provide a valid name for your application and click on `Save`.
+ - Provide a valid name for your application and click on ![save][save].
 Again, your application name should start with your namespace.
 In this example the application name is `greenspace-kafka-cassandra-logstash-es`.
  - Upload `logstash.conf`, `spark.properties` and `streamly-kafka-cassandra-logstash-es-0.0.1.jar` files
- - Click on `Start`
+ - Click on ![start][start]

 ![streamly-kafka-cassandra-logstash-es][streamly-kafka-cassandra-logstash-es]

 ### 9. Monitor your application
 Wait until your application's status changes to RUNNING.
-Click on Show UI icon.
+Click on ![show-ui][show-ui].
 You should subsequently see a screen similar to below screen:

 ![streamly-kafka-cassandra-logstash-spark-ui][streamly-kafka-cassandra-logstash-spark-ui]
 You can see how our Spark Streaming job _processes_ the Kafka events stream.